pluralsight/pando-rfcs/text/0000-icons.md

 How are we sharing icons for other platforms, such as mobile native?

 How do we make the icons availables for designers to use?

+What is our process for adding new framework/format support?